Michigan: Pain and Symptom Management for Nurses

 During a drug overdose, a quick response can save a life.
 However, people illegally using drugs sometimes fail to seek medical attention during an overdose for fear of alerting the police to their illegal drug use.
 In order to prioritize saving lives, Michigan passed a Good Samaritan law in 2016.

-Michigan’s Good Samaritan law prevents drug possession charges against those that seek medical assistance for an overdose in certain circumstances.
+Michigan’s Good Samaritan law prevents drug possession charges against those who seek medical assistance for an overdose in certain circumstances.
 This law makes saving lives the priority during a drug overdose, not criminal prosecutions of illegal drug users (11).

 Public Act 246 of 2017